Rab to Release First Sustainability Report

 Since its founding, down-filled apparel has been central to Rab’s product line.
 To make these products more sustainable, Rab introduced recycled down into lines such as the company’s best-selling Microlight jacket series.

-“It was a bit of a nervous time for us,” Read says of the 2020 decision to fill the Microlight Collection with recycled down.
+“It was a bit of a nervous time for us,” Read said of the 2020 decision to fill the Microlight Collection with recycled down.
 “We had a number of key retailers really question us about that decision… it was the first time we’d gone so big on recycled down, and the Microlight is such an iconic product.”

 So far, the recycled down jackets have performed just as well as their virgin down counterparts.
 This year, Rab is taking its down initiative one step further—the company will set up down collection stations in its own brick-and-mortar stores for customers to dispose of old down-filled items like duvets and pillows.
 The project has two boons—Rab can recycle down in-house, plus raise awareness, signaling to customers that down doesn’t have to end up in a landfill.